belitre/kctx-manager/README.md

   kctx-manager add kubeconfig_file [flags]

 Flags:
   -h, --help          help for add
+  -n, --name string   name of the cluster.
+Use this argument if you want to rename the cluster while adding it.

 Global Flags:
   -k, --kubeconfig string   Path to kubeconfig file, if not provided it will default to the value of $KUBECONFIG, and if the environment variable is not set it will default to $HOME/.kube/config